JingZhang-Olivia/Academic-Resume/content/publication/conference-paper/index.md

 ---
-title: 'The role of consumer*-generated photos in hotel demand forecasting*: an artificial intelligence approach'
+title: "The role of consumer-generated photos in hotel demand forecasting: an artificial intelligence approach"
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.